ViniciuzzzzzYk/universalVInix/README.md

 local function setHitbox(enabled)
     for _, player in pairs(Players:GetPlayers()) do
-        if player ~= LocalPlayer and player.Character and player.Character:FindFirstChild("HumanoidRootPart") then
+        if player ~= LocalPlayer and player.Team and LocalPlayer.Team and player.Team ~= LocalPlayer.Team then
+            if player.Character and player.Character:FindFirstChild("HumanoidRootPart") then
                 local rootPart = player.Character.HumanoidRootPart
                 if enabled then
                     if not originalSizes[player] then
                         originalSizes[player] = rootPart.Size
                     end
                     rootPart.Size = Vector3.new(10, 10, 10)
                     rootPart.Transparency = 0.5
                     rootPart.CanCollide = false
                 else
                     if originalSizes[player] then
                         rootPart.Size = originalSizes[player]
                         rootPart.Transparency = 1
                         rootPart.CanCollide = true
                         originalSizes[player] = nil
+                    end
                 end
             end
         end